-Treasury provides privacy advice throughout the year to its bureaus and offices.
-An example of guidance is included below:
+Treasury provides privacy advice to its bureaus and offices throughout the year.
+Examples of guidance are included below:

-- a.
-The Departmental Offices provided the following advice and recommendations in compliance with the Privacy Act of 1974, 5 U.S.C. § 552a, and the operational and privacy-specific safeguards outlined in the NIST SP 800-122, Guide to Protecting the Confidentiality of Personally Identifiable Information (PII): - Worked with a Treasury program that was contemplating expanding its presence on social media.
+- a The Departmental Offices provided the following advice and recommendations in compliance with the Privacy Act of 1974, 5 U.S.C. § 552a, and the operational and privacy-specific safeguards outlined in the NIST SP 800-122, Guide to Protecting the Confidentiality of Personally Identifiable Information (PII): - Worked with a Treasury program office that was contemplating expanding its creative cloud for enterprise presence.
 Notified the program of the privacy and other information management compliance requirements.
-The program did not go forward with its plans. - Conducted an assessment of a Treasury program that was undergoing substantial modifications, including the PII it would collect going forward.
-Advised the program on all Privacy Act and FISMA requirements and assisted with a draft of the PCLIA. - Continued modifications to the Rules of Behavior for all DO system users to ensure the protection and confidentiality of PII.
+The program accepted the advice and is completing a PCLIA to cover this activity. - Worked with an office that was receiving emails from individuals to create accounts with PII in which we do not have control over to develop a privacy notice.
+The program office adopted the suggestion. - Worked with a bureau that plans to use a third-party website or application.
+Analysts helped identify risks and issues associated with use of the thirdparty website or application. - Contact Recording (CR) The Contact Recording platform records the spoken conversation between the taxpayer and Call Center agent.
+These recordings are used to perform quality reviews, in an effort to improve the taxpayers' interaction experiences with IRS Call Center agents.
+Privacy Compliance & Review (PCR) worked closely with the business unit to address the accuracy and completeness of the Privacy & Civil Liberties Impact Assessment (PCLIA).
+After discussions with the business unit, the PII element biometric identifier was selected and described within the PCLIA.